 - You fail to supply all information required in the recertification process, or you knowingly provide incomplete or inaccurate information during the recertification process.

-- You fail to pay rent or any other financial obligation and beyond the grace period.
+- You fail to pay rent or any other financial obligation beyond the grace period.

-- Material failure to carry out any obligation imposed under Maryland's landlord and tenant laws.
-(See the Summaries of Law)
+- "Material" (important) failure to carry out any obligation imposed under Maryland's landlord and tenant laws.

 - Criminal activity or alcohol abuse.